- Controls fluid return temperatures – ideal for glycol tracing

 - In commercial aircraft, high temperature water can unexpectedly travel to the cold water lines.
 HAT valves on cold water lines will limit flow when excessive temperatures are detected, preventing scalding of passengers and crew.

 - HAT valves used on tank heating coils limit the temperatures of the heating element.
-By closing before coil temperatures are too high, the HAT valves reduce the risk of over-temperature damage.
+By closing before coil temperatures are too high, the valves reduce the risk of over-temperature damage.
 When used as a subcooling steam trap, HAT valves reduce problems associated with overheating.

 - When used as a sampling system safety shutoff, HAT valves will remain open as long as sample temperatures are under the setpoint.
 If the sample temperature increases, the valve will shut off, protecting analyzing equipment from damage due to high temperature.